RiceComp427-Spring2019/comp427-hw1-paranoia-edwardbutler/README.md

     - Company profits
     - Company impact
     - Time (of the interviewers), which translates to money
+    - Applicant confidentiality
 - Threats:
   - An applicant submitting a false resume, strongly overstating his credentials, or even lying
   - Hiring someone who "outperformed" his ability on the interview
   - Signing someone who doesn't fit into the company
-  - An adversary reading or modifying the resumes of applicants, creating an unfair advantage
+  - An adversary reading or modifying the resumes of applicants, exposing potentially confidential data and creating an unfair advantage
   - An interviewer implicitly discriminating against an applicant
 - Countermeasures:
     - In order to maximally protect against false applications, hire a background checker and conduct in-person interviews in which the interviewers can challenge different areas.
-    - Create screening interviews, which can be conducted online inexpensively — this will "weed out" a large proportion of applicants and leave
+    - Create screening interviews, which can be conducted online inexpensively — this will "weed out" a large proportion of applicants, reducing the company's expenditures
     - Create rigorous questions that require a deep understanding of the field and leave little doubt of the candidate's limits (testing competency)
     - Figure out the company's values, and design informative questions to ensure that the applicant aligns with these (testing culture fit)
     - Store applicant resumes in an encrypted, reputable storage to minimize the likelihood of tampering